Sahil35077/Cs4300/homework2/movie_theater_booking/README.md

 --------------------------------------------------------

-✅ How to Run Tests
+✅ How to Run Tests (13 tests are created)
 To verify the functionality,
 run: python manage.py test bookings